neurowatch/.github/profile/README.md

 * The server is implemented using Django and django-rest-framework and also features authentication, email and push notifications.

-* An Android client is also planned.
+* An Android client to display the clips.